Diogny/electric-circuits/readme.md

-	Ctrl + Left-Click on Board and drag shows selection rectangle for ECs Left-Click on EC body hold and drag, multiple selected are dragged too Ctrl + Left-Click on EC select/unselect
+	Ctrl + Left-Click on Board and drag shows selection rectangle for ECs Left-Click on EC body hold and drag, multiple selected are dragged too if Shift is pressed at the begining then all connected ECs and wires are dragged too Ctrl + Left-Click on EC select/unselect
 	Left-Click on EC body shows it's properties